veertuinc/anka-docs/content/en/docs/Anka Virtualization/enabling-graphics-acceleration-with-apple-metal.md

 1. Ensure your host is Big Sur
 2. Ensure your VM is using Big Sur
 3. Set the display for the VM with `anka modify {vmName} set display -c pg`

-> Suspending the VM is not possible at the moment, so you'll need to stop your VM before pushing to the Anka Build Cloud Registry